Local Device Support

 | Delete Device | Click delete icon |

-Note: Deleting a device only removes the registration.
+Note: Deleting a local device only removes the registration.
 If the device reconnects, it will automatically re-register.
+Deleting a cloud device from the Connections settings page releases the corresponding cloud resources.

 Offline Device Handlingβ